Joseph Ki-Zerbo: Social and political ideas

 Ki-Zerbo declared that growing up in a rural area in a big family profoundly influenced his personality and thoughts.

 Ki-Zerbo exposed his social and political ideas in many publications on history and culture.
 He wrote a teaching manual called Le Monde Africain Noire (Black African World), published in 1963.
 In 1972, Ki-Zerbo published the famous Histoire de l’Afrique Noire (History of Black Africa) that became a reference book in African history.
 Holenstein (2006) described that, in his book, Ki-Zerbo challenged the common belief of Africa as a black continent without culture and history.
 He claimed that Africa had reached an upper level of political, social and cultural development before the Atlantic slave trade and colonization.
 Written only few years after independence, Histoire de l’Afrique Noire represented the hope of many Africans of a brighter future in liberty and self-determination.

 Sitchet (2003), an Africultures reporter, argued that from 1972 to 1978 Ki-Zerbo was an executive member of UNESCO (United Nations Education Scientific and Cultural Organization).
 From 1976 to 2001, Ki-Zerbo was the president of the African Historian Association and a professor at the University of Ouagadougou.

 His conviction on education led him to found in 1980 the Centre for African Development Studies (CEDA) that has this goal “on ne developpe pas, on se developpe” ("we don’t develop, we develop ourselves").
-Holenstein (2006) insisted that on the basis of a critic on the relation north–south imperialism, Ki-Zerbo forecast an endogenous development that will take seriously ecological and social skills, and the African cultural identity.
+Holenstein (2006) insisted that on the basis of a critique of North–South imperialism, Ki-Zerbo forecast an endogenous development that will take ecological and social skills, and the African cultural identity, seriously.
 His endogenous development is a practice that lets native farmers use their own ideas and traditions alongside new technology.
 It incorporates the ideas and knowledge of indigenous cultures rather than disregarding them.